What is Shatavari?

-4. Menopause– The majority of women during menopause encounter problems like night sweats, hot flushes, insomnia, palpitations, vaginal dryness, vaginal atrophy, anxiety, irritability, atrophy of cervix and causes decrease in the size of uterus.1,2,3,4.
+4. Menopause– Most women during menopause encounter problems like night sweats, hot flashes, insomnia, palpitations, vaginal dryness, vaginal atrophy, anxiety, irritability, atrophy of the cervix and causes decrease in the size of uterus.1,2,3,4.

 6. As a Galactagogue – In Ayurveda, Shatavari is referred to as stanya, i.e., galactagogues.
 Root extracts of Shatavari can improve lactational inadequacy in lactating mothers.
 It also increases the levels of prolactin and helps.1,2,3,4.

-8. Antitussive activity – Shatavari extracts are known to inhibit the cough reflex by inhibiting the coordination between the brainstem that promotes cough.3,5.
+8. Antitussive activity – Shatavari extracts inhibit the cough reflex by inhibiting the coordination between the brainstem that promotes cough.3,5.

-9. Gastrointestinal effect– The powdered dried root of A. racemosus when consumed as a supplement is known to promote gastric emptying in healthy volunteers.3,5.
+9. Gastrointestinal effect– When consumed as a supplement, the powdered dried root of A. racemosus is known to promote gastric emptying in healthy volunteers.3,5.

-10. Anti-inflammatory activity– The root extract of this herb is known to exert its anti-inflammatory activity by reducing the inflammatory cytokine production, total tissue weight, and lowering neutrophil-mediated myeloperoxidase activity.
-Corticosterone levels were also found to be diminished, and thus it also acts as an anti-stress agent.3,5.
+10. Anti-inflammatory activity– The root extract of this herb is known to exert its anti-inflammatory activity by reducing inflammatory cytokine production and total tissue weight and lowering neutrophil-mediated myeloperoxidase activity.
+Corticosterone levels were also diminished; thus, it acts as an anti-stress agent.3,5.

 How to use Shatavari

-Ayurvedic practitioners have mentioned Shatavari to numerous benefits by exerting properties like cooling, calming, and antioxidant properties.
-The nourishing and rejuvenating effects of Shatavari can help soothe and balance doshas like Vata and Pitta.
+Ayurvedic practitioners have mentioned Shatavari has numerous benefits by exerting properties like cooling, calming, and antioxidant properties.
+Shatavari’s nourishing and rejuvenating effects can help soothe and balance doshas like Vata and Pitta.
 The herb has been used more often to enhance reproductive and digestive health.